How to Build an Emergency Fund as a Fresher

 How Much Should You Save as a Fresher?

-A lot of freshers wonder: “How much should I really keep aside for emergencies?”
-The truth is, there’s no perfect number — it depends on your lifestyle, where you live, and what you typically spend each month.
+A lot of freshers think: “How much should I really keep aside for emergencies?”
+The truth is, there is no perfect number; it depends on your lifestyle, where you live, and what you typically spend each month.

 👉 A good starting point is to aim for at least one month’s worth of living expenses.
 This includes things like: